 Credit Card Consideration #4: How will this impact your long-term financial health?

-When you’re choosing a credit card, consider how it will affect other areas of your finances.
+When you’re evaluating how to choose the right credit card, consider how it will affect other areas of your finances.
 For instance, you may be tempted to open a card at each of the department stores you frequent, but opening a lot of cards at one time can negatively impact your credit score.
 Your score will also drop when your unpaid balance reaches about 30 percent of your limit or when you have frequent late payments.
 (For more information about your credit score, see “Credit scores: A digital finger on your financial pulse.”)

 These seemingly small actions can have big financial implications.
 “Your credit score affects things like the interest rate on your mortgage – a factor that could add tens of thousands of dollars to your payments over the course of the loan,” says SAC FCU’s Bruning.